getherbie/herbie/README.md

 # Herbie CMS

-> With Herbie CMS you create a simple but fully functional website or blog in no time and with little effort.
+> Create <u>small</u> but fully functional websites or blogs in no time and with little effort 👌

-## About Herbie CMS
+Herbie CMS is a simple, modern, fast and highly customizable flat-file Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other human-readable text files.

-Herbie CMS is a Simple, Modern, Fast and Highly Customizable Flat-File Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other Human-Readable Text Files.
+## Featuring

 Herbie CMS is powered by proven libraries: